Compulsory Fees for Undergraduate and Diploma Students

 Read more about the Guelph Gryphons Athletics Centre.

 The BLA Student Society fee supports the Landscape Architecture Student Society.

 Negotiated by the Central Student Association (CSA) and the Graduate Student Association (GSA), the bus pass offers unlimited access to Guelph Transit.
 The mass buying power of the student body results in a price that is significantly lower than other Guelph Transit passes.
 With transit routes spread throughout the city, students can make any neighbourhood their home.
 The CSA/GSA Transit Committee works with Guelph Transit to ensure service routes and schedules are reflective of students’ needs.
-Bus passes are available to both part- and full-time students enrolled in on-campus courses.
+Bus passes are available to part- and full-time students enrolled in on-campus courses.

 The CFS advocates on issues impacting students across Canada including tuition fees, student debt, fairness for international students, consent and anti-sexual violence initiatives, and student mental health services, among many others.

 Read more about the Canadian Federation of Students (CFS).